ha-shine/ha-shine.github.io/_posts/2017-09-02-drf-react-part-1.markdown

 date:   2017-09-02 22:56:38 +0800
 categories: django django-rest reactjs tokenauthentication
 ---
-As the title says I will show you how to write [Django-Rest-Framework](http://www.django-rest-framework.org) endpoint and [reactjs](https://facebook.github.io/react/) front-end with TokenAuthentication in mini series.
+As the title says I will show you how to write [Django-Rest-Framework](http://www.django-rest-framework.org) endpoint and [reactjs](https://facebook.github.io/react/) front-end with TokenAuthentication in this mini-series.
 I will show you how to do the user registration, logging in and out, and a way for registered users to see their profile.
 I will use my own custom user model for finer control.
 Without much further ado, let's dive right in!

 ## Setup